Embird Embroidery Software

 Double-Pass Outline

-Connection Options
+Connection Settings

 Nearest point connections between all objects

-Connection - Nearest point connections only inside characters
+Nearest point connections internal to characters only

-Separate objects (no connection objects)
+Separate objects (Jump stitches between objects)

 3. Splitter Panel

-5. Tabs on Main Control Panel
+5. Side Control Panel Tabs

 The Main Control Panel at the side of the screen contains those lettering controls that require more space.
 Controls are organized into several tabs.